A Journey through the African Centre for Crop Improvement

 The Centre provides these breeders with the chance to achieve their PhD degrees through training and research; these qualifications allowing them to deepen their knowledge and give them the experience they need to work towards food security in Africa.

-Professor John Derera, who works at the University as a Professor of Plant Breeding, reflected on the importance of the ACCI’s programme.
+Professor John Derera, who worked at the University as a Professor of Plant Breeding, reflected on the importance of the ACCI’s programme.
 He was the Centre’s first graduate.

 “At the time that the ACCI was started, the problems Africa was facing were both the lack of breeders working to resolve the problems farmers were facing with crops that suffered as a result of disease, pest and drought, as well as the insufficient qualifications and knowledge held by those working in Africa.”